 The thief-acrobat is a mess.
 Most abilities are worse than an average high school athlete.
 In a world that mages can cast world-altering spells, even the best thief-acrobat can’t match a world record–ever.
 In a class where falling is key, they take more (relative) damage from a fall than a fighter with the same experience.
 The thief-acrobat should be better at thief-acrobat things than other classes.
 At the same time, the class should be distinct from thief and monk.
 Time to fix all that, while maintaining the spirit of the thief-acrobat.
 I started from the Dragon Errata articles, and moved on from there!

 Any single-classed thief character with a minimum strength of 15 and a minimum dexterity of 16 may forego normal thievery and become a “split-class” specialist, a Thief-Acrobat.

-Upon gaining sufficient experience points to achieve 6th level as a thief, the character desiring to specialize as a thief-acrobat must seek out a thief-acrobat to train him or her of at least 10th level.
+Upon gaining sufficient experience points to achieve 6th level as a thief, the character desiring to specialize as a thief-acrobat must seek out a thief-acrobat of at least 10th level to train him or her.
 It will require 6 full weeks of training to learn the basic skills needed to begin active practice of the social profession of thief-acrobat.
 Except as noted, the specialization procedure is otherwise the same as regular thief training.

 A thief-acrobat may be of any race.
 Thief-acrobats with strength and dexterity scores of 16 or better add a 10% bonus to earned experience.
-Thief-acrobats gain six-sided hit dice at 11th and 12th levels, and 2 hit points per level after 12th (UA, Character Classes Table 1).
+Thief-acrobats gain six-sided hit dice up to 12th level, and 2 hit points per level after 12th (UA, Character Classes Table 1).